 It is also the implant that looks the most unnatural and damages the nasal tip cartilages the most.
 As the patient grows older, the overlying skin becomes thinner and the implant looks obvious.
 When you rub your nose, the entire implants moves.
 We have had to remove some silicone implants.
 During the surgery to remove it, we notice that there are usually is damage to the nasal tip cartilages because the hard implants has been pressing on it for too long.

-This implant is popular because it is cheap and people are attracted by clinics advertising “scarless” surgery.
+These implants are popular due to the low price and advertisements claiming “scarless” surgeries.
 This is the implant that can be inserted without an external incision (discussed later)

 e-PTFE (Goretex) is a soft plastic that comes in 1mm thick sheets.
 4 – 6 sheets are layered to create an implant.
 Goretex feels natural because it is soft.
 It has tiny pores that allows tissue to grow into in and this supposedly reduces the infection and rejection rate, compared to silicone.